fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

 | POST /api/v1/rvinfo/ | Updates RV Info in `MT_SETTINGS` table | | text/plain; charset=us-ascii | RV Info | | |

-# Inserting keys into Manufacturer keystore
+# Inserting Keys into Manufacturer Keystore

 The PKCS12 keystore file \<fdo-pri-src\>/component-samples/demo/manufacturer/manufacturer_keystore.p12 contains the default manufacturer keys that are imported into the softHSM keystore inside the container, during startup.
 It contains 3 PrivateKeyEntry with algorithm types: EC-256, EC-384 and RSA-2048, and should continue to hold PrivateKeyEntry with different algorithms.
 To insert/replace an existing PrivateKeyEntry of any particular algorithm, refer to section [Inserting Keys into Keystore](../README.md/#inserting-keys-into-keystore).
 To insert new certificate/private-key pair into \<fdo-pri-src\>/component-samples/demo/manufacturer/manufacturer_keystore.p12.